Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 Examples of goodbye emails for your team, managers, colleagues, and clients

 With these tips in mind, start drafting your farewell email.
-You can use these examples below to help you get started, but remember, you'll want to personalize these with your own information and experiences.
+You can use these examples below to help you get started, but remember you'll want to personalize them with your own information and experiences.

-As you know, my last day with ABC Collective is tomorrow, June 22.
+As you know, my time with ABC Collective winds down in a couple days.

-It's been a pleasure working with you all these past six years.
-Although I'm excited about my next move, I will greatly miss working with each of you.
-I will never forget how much fun we've had brainstorming and collaborating, and I will miss our team lunches each Friday.
+I still can't believe it, but it's been an absolute pleasure working with each of you these past six years.
+This is definitely bittersweet.
+I'm excited about my next move, but I will greatly miss working with each of you.
+I will never forget how much fun we had brainstorming at the local brewery, and Fridays won't be the same without our team lunches at Lemongrass.

-Thank you for all your support on my journey, and I hope to keep in touch.
-Feel free to shoot me an email at email@example.com or connect with me on LinkedIn at linkedin.com/in/firstnamelastname123.
+Thank you for all your support, and please keep in touch.
+Feel free to shoot me an email at email@example.com, or connect with me on LinkedIn at linkedin.com/in/firstnamelastname123.

-I will miss seeing your wonderful faces every day, but I look forward to seeing what you continue to accomplish.
+I will miss seeing you each day, but I look forward to seeing what you continue to accomplish.
+If there's anything I can do to assist with this transition in the next two days, don't hesitate to reach out.

 All my best,